 4. recorded upon any form, including but not limited to papers, maps, films, prints, discs, drives, memory sticks, and other information systems.

-A list of Institutional Data Systems and associated System Executive Data Stewards is available at the following website.
-Note the list is not intended to be all-inclusive of the University’s Institutional Data Systems, but rather, represents Institutional Data Systems that are most likely to contain Protected Data. http://www.hawaii.edu/uhdatagov/stewards.pdf
+A list of Institutional Data Systems and associated System Executive Data Stewards is available on the UH data governance website.
+Note the list is not intended to be all-inclusive of the University’s Institutional Data Systems, but rather, represents Institutional Data Systems that are most likely to contain Protected Data.